kscieslinski/CTF/pwn/README.md

 ## Pwnable.tw
 Great site!
 During week time between challenges I try to solve the tasks one by one.
-Site is stable, correct version of libc is always provided and there is always an admin which will answer your questions!
+Site is stable, correct version of libc is always provided and there is always an admin who will answer your questions!
 I'm not going to write a writeup for every challenge, but here are some of them.
 Besides the one listed below I've solved: start, Tcache Tear, Death Note, BabyStack and Spirited Away.
 <table>
   <tbody>